ETH-it-works-it-works/ethglobaltaipei-mystic-kaiser/README.md

 #### WebSocket Setup & Debugging

-- Initial difficulty setting up the webhook listener, as the structure of the response body wasn’t clearly documented.
+- Initial difficulty setting up the webhook listener, as the structure of the response body wasn't clearly documented.
 Required trial-and-error and extensive logging to decode payload structure.

 #### Understanding Event Payloads

-Had to manually inspect and parse the response from the Events API to extract useful fields (e.g., `eventContract` from EventCreated, `battleId` from Attack, etc.).
+Had to manually inspected and parse the response from the Events API to extract useful fields (e.g., `eventContract` from EventCreated, `battleId` from Attack, etc.).

 #### Dynamic Linking of Deployed Contracts